gh4rib/pqpg/README.md

 ## Architecture Layout

-The codebase is structured to isolate cryptographic mathematics from network framing and identity management.
+The codebase is structured to isolate cryptographic mathematics from network framing, anti-replay state validation, and identity management.

 ```text
 pqc-messenger/